Maurdekye/threadpools/README.md

 Additionally, this library provides a little helper utility [`ReduceAsync::reduce_async`], which implements a unique feedback-loop style fully parallelized reducing algorithm.
 It pairs nicely when combined with the thread pools, so there are a suite of filtering, mapping, and reduction extensions available to make including its use in your code simple and straightforward.

 TL;DR: Spawn a thread pool, use it to asynchronously process data, then discard it once you finish.
-Or don't, i'm not your dad.
+Or don't, I'm not your dad.

 ## Examples